andreialecu/dpd-codemodule/README.md

 This resource explicitly adds the `requireModule(name)` global function which acts as a helper function for finding the proper path of the module.

-Alternatively, you can do something like `require('../../resources/coderesourcename')`.
+Alternatively, you can use something like `require('../../resources/coderesourcename')`.